jbracher/jbracher.github.io/index.md

 ## Johannes Bracher -- personal website

 I am currently an [Emmy Noether](https://www.dfg.de/en/research_funding/programmes/individual/emmy_noether/index.html) independent junior research group leader at [Karlsruhe Institute of Technology](https://www.kit.edu/), Germany.
-I am moreover affiliated with the [Computational Statistics Group](https://www.h-its.org/research/cst/) at Heidelberg Institute for Theoretical Studies.
-I am moreover a PI in the [Helmholtz Information and Data Science School for Health](https://www.hidss4health.de/).
+I am moreover affiliated with the [Computational Statistics Group](https://www.h-its.org/research/cst/) at Heidelberg Institute for Theoretical Studies and serve as a PI in the [Helmholtz Information and Data Science School for Health](https://www.hidss4health.de/).
 You can also find me on [my institutional website](https://statistik.econ.kit.edu/mitarbeiter_2902.php), [Google Scholar](https://scholar.google.ch/citations?user=8FyFTxkAAAAJ&hl=de&oi=ao), [mastodon](https://mstdn.science/@johannes), [Twitter](https://twitter.com/johannesbracher).

 My email address is [my first name].[my last name]@kit.edu.

 ### Open positions

 I will likely hire a PhD student in 2024.
 Do not hesitate to get in touch if you are interested.
-If you are interested in BSc or MSc theses at KIT likewise get in touch by email.
+If you are interested in a BSc or MSc thesis at KIT likewise get in touch by email.

 ### Research Interests